cmu-cs-academy/desktop-cmu-graphics/CONTRIBUTING.md

 # Start developing

-#### In your terminal navigate to desktop-cmu-graphics folder (all the following command to execute in the terminal will be from desktop-cmu-graphics, except otherwise specified)
+#### In your terminal navigate to desktop-cmu-graphics folder (all the following command to execute in the terminal will be from desktop-cmu-graphics, except otherwise specified):

 - `cd ~`
 - `ls`